ArjunMal1311/fans_flow_on_chain/contracts/README.md

-# OnlyFans On Chain
+# Fans Flow On Chain

 A decentralized content subscription platform built on blockchain technology, enabling secure, transparent, and efficient content monetization.

 ## Overview

-OnlyFans On Chain is a decentralized platform that allows content creators to monetize their content through blockchain technology.
+Fans Flow On Chain is a decentralized platform that allows content creators to monetize their content through blockchain technology.
 The platform utilizes smart contracts to manage subscriptions, NFT-based access control, and automated market operations.

 ## Key Features